aws-samples/eks-workshop-v2/website/docs/observability/resource-view/service-networking-view/service_view.md

 sidebar_position: 30
 ---

-[Service](https://kubernetes.io/docs/concepts/services-networking/service/) resource view displays all the services that expose applications running on set of pods in the cluster.
+[Service](https://kubernetes.io/docs/concepts/services-networking/service/) resource view displays all the services that expose applications running on set of pods in a cluster.

 ![Insights](/img/resource-view/service-view.jpg)